Small Splurges That Won’t Break Your Budget

 Perhaps furniture is your passion.

-You feel you need a brand new TV stand to go with the flat-screen television you were finally able to afford.
+You feel you need a brand new TV stand to go with the flat-screen television you could finally afford.
 The trouble is the price.
-A basic unit with two shelves and maybe some storage goes for about $300 and is often particleboard or fake wood.
+A basic unit with two shelves and maybe some storage goes for about $300+ and is often particleboard or fake wood.

 Look around your home or visit a used furniture store.
-I “discovered” a long, low bookshelf that I’d bought for $3 and repainted.
+I “discovered” a long, low bookshelf I’d bought for $25 and repainted.
 It is stamped 1959 and very sturdy.
 It has three shelves in a contemporary style and fits our 45″ TV perfectly.
-Other options might be an ornate dresser of the right size, a nice buffet, or even a coffee table.
+Other options might be an ornate dresser of the right size, a lovely buffet, or even a coffee table.

-Do you love to read, but hate the high prices of visiting your favorite bookstore?
+Do you love to collect books, but hate the high prices of visiting your favorite bookstore?
 Indulge your passion for pennies by shopping at secondhand or thrift stores.

 You can also join a paperback book swap by going online.
 You simply pay for the postage.
 The link is at PaperbackSwap.com.

 What about the thrill of shopping itself?
-You may have trained yourself to stay away from the mall or cut up all your department store credit cards, but sometimes the urge to shop is overwhelming.
+You may have trained yourself to avoid the mall or cut up all your department store credit cards, but sometimes the urge to shop is overwhelming.

 Before you totally blow your budget, think about where your money will go the farthest.
 Try thrift store shopping.
 You may be surprised at the quality finds and the great bargains you uncover.
 Your ten or twenty dollars will go much, much further here than at the mall.